qwantix/qwx/README.md

 * With only 2 methods you can up your app
 * Concise, ~380 lines of code
 * No externals dependencies
-* Cluster support
+* Cluster support ( and easy to use! )
 * Asynchronous app loading
-* Memory optimized
+* Memory optimized, packages are lazy loaded
 * Bye bye `require` with `../../../`

 **Qwx** provide an application mount pipeline, it virtualy mount your files structure as a lazy object.